Safer Internet Day: 36% of parents use parental control tools to monitor their kids online, but is that enough?

 This February 11th marks Safer Internet Day, a key moment to reflect on the challenges of digital safety for U18s.
 In Latin America, *84% of kids and teens have access to a smartphone and spend much of their free time online.
 Their favorite activities?
 Watching YouTube videos (75%) and playing video games (65%).
 From entertainment to education, the digital world is a central part of their lives.
 But as their online interactions increase, we have to ask: Are we truly protecting their experience, or just implementing surface-level measures?

 Families have adopted different strategies to balance tech access with online safety.
-The numbers are clear: *44% of parents say they monitor everything their kids do online, 36% use parental controls to restrict access to certain content, and 32% check browsing history for potential risks.
+The numbers are clear: *36% use parental controls to monitor their children's activity and restrict access to certain content, while 32% review browsing history to identify potential risks.
 While these efforts show a real concern, they also highlight an uncomfortable truth—kids are becoming more independent online, making supervision increasingly difficult.
 Despite parents’ best efforts, the digital ecosystem is evolving faster than traditional control methods can keep up.

 The solution isn’t just about restricting or monitoring access—it’s about rethinking how platforms, brands, and content creators design digital experiences for young audiences.
 Regulations like COPPA in the U.S., LGPD in Brazil, and GDPR in Europe have set clear standards for child data protection, but the real question is: Are these regulations actually being enforced in the digital spaces kids engage with?